upendrabhattarai/Earwig_genome_project/Genome_annotation/maker_pipeline.md

 probuild=/scale_wlg_persistent/filesets/opt_nesi/CS400_centos7_bdw/GeneMark-ES/4.62-GCC-9.2.0/probuild #location of probuild executable (required for genemark)
 ```

-We ran maker job with the following script with 400Gb of memory in 36 cores.
+We ran maker job with the following script with 400Gb of total memory in 36 cores.
 `maker.sl`
 ```
 #!/bin/bash -e